 The individual(s) submitting an account application or executing a signature card (including by electronic submission and/or execution) will be the Account owner(s).
-By taking such action, or by opening or continuing to hold an Account or using any deposit account services, you agree to be bound by this Personal Deposit Account Agreement and Disclosures (“Agreement”) and the terms and conditions in it.
+By taking such action, or by opening or continuing to hold an Account or using any deposit account services, you agree that this Personal Deposit Account Agreement and Disclosures (“Agreement”) and the terms and conditions in it govern the Account and that you agree to be bound by it.
+Please read this Agreement carefully.
 Be sure that you and any authorized signers understand this Agreement.
-Please read this Agreement carefully.
 Call us if you have any questions or if we can be of further assistance.
 Please see our contact information listed at the end of this Agreement.

-Additional terms and rules applicable to your account(s) held at the Bank (“Account”) may be provided in:
+Additional terms and conditions, and disclosures applicable to your Account(s) may be provided in:

-(a) Written disclosures and other pricing or business information terms that we provide to you when your Account is opened such as the Personal Accounts Brochure as updated and modified from time to time;
+(a) Written disclosures and other pricing or business information terms that we provide to you when your Account is opened such as the Personal Accounts Brochure;

-(b) Disclosures that we make available when you use additional or different services or new Accounts;
+(b) Terms and conditions, and disclosures that we make available when you use additional or different products or services or open new Accounts;

 (c) Any periodic statements, manuals or guides whether in print or electronic;

-In addition, this agreement contains an Arbitration Provision requiring us to resolve any disputes in binding arbitration on an individual basis rather than jury trials or class actions.
+In addition, this Agreement contains an Arbitration Provision requiring us to resolve any disputes in binding arbitration on an individual basis rather than jury trials or class actions.
 YOU HAVE THE RIGHT TO OPT OUT OF THE ARBITRATION PROVISION.
-Please read the Arbitration Provision on page 9 of this Agreement for details, including instructions on how to opt out of the Arbitration Provision.
+Please read the Arbitration Provision on page 10 of this Agreement for details, including instructions on how to opt out of the Arbitration Provision.